ThoSe1990/anoEngine/README.md

 [![Build Status](https://dev.azure.com/thomassedlmair/SimpleChess/_apis/build/status/ThoSe1990.SimpleChess?branchName=master)](https://dev.azure.com/thomassedlmair/SimpleChess/_build/latest?definitionId=3&branchName=master)

-# Simple Chess Game
+# 2D Game Engine

-<span style="font-size:larger;">**Things getting out of hand --> Redesign to an entity component system and current development on branch ecs.**</span>

-Welcome to my Chessgame!
-This game is still under development.
-The long term goal is to use artificial intelligence which learns how to play chess against human players or another AI.
-Currently plan is about to run laters AI in python and communicate via google protocol buffers on localhost to the game.
+Welcome to my 2D Game Engine!
+This game engine is still under development.
+The long term goal is to create different games by using different interfaces.
+Aside there will be an artificial intelligence which learns how to play chess (therefore i started implementing a chess game) against human players or another AI.
+Before starting with AI this will be a coding playground. first of all this will be a independent 2D game engine with an different interfaces (dll, python, lua) and an implemented chess game.

 First setup with chess figures and a gaming scenario